212850a/home-kube/README.md

 For Plex nfs_server_ip:plex_nfs_data_path will be added to /etc/fstab on all nodes and mounted locally to plex_local_data_path.

+Helm should be installed on first defined master manually as per [official guide](https://helm.sh/docs/intro/install/) before to proceed further.

 ## Before to run hosts.ini should be defined as example:
 ```
 [master]